zenml-io/zenml/docs/book/developer-guide/stacks_profiles_repositories.md

 ### The default Profile

-A `default` Profile is created automatically and set as the active Profile the first time ZenML runs on a machine:
+The first time you run any `zenml` CLI command on a machine, a `default` Profile is automatically created and set as active.
+Unless otherwise configured, this `default` profile will contain all stacks and stack components that you create on your machine.

 ```
 $ zenml profile list